 What Negligence Means

-Under Georgia Code § 51-1-2, “ordinary negligence” means the lack of ordinary diligence, which is care exercised by regularly prudent individuals in the same or similar situations.
+Under the Official Code of Georgia Annotated (OCGA) § 51-1-2, “ordinary negligence” means the lack of ordinary diligence, which is care exercised by regularly prudent individuals in the same or similar situations.
 If a person or party fails to uphold that diligence and it results in a truck accident, they have been negligent in that accident.

 When it comes to truck accident cases, truck drivers and trucking companies are especially expected to be careful on the roads.
-They are providing a service and operating enormous vehicles that can be very dangerous in a collision.
+This is because they provide a service and operate enormous vehicles that can be very dangerous in a collision.

 When someone is negligent in an injury accident, they are legally liable for the damages.
 That means, if you were the victim of a truck accident, you would need to establish negligence before seeking compensation for your damages.